QuickBooks Barcode Generation Tutorial

 Scanning in QuickBooks

 Scanning barcodes in QuickBooks improves lookup time and reduces data entry errors.
 Using a USB barcode scanner with a built-in decoder is best because of the ease of use.
-All of the scanning hardware available at IDAutomation have built-in decoders that can read several different barcode types.
+All of the scanning hardware available at IDAutomation has built-in decoders that can read several different barcode types.

 Below is an example of how using barcodes improves lookup time and reduces data entry errors in receiving an invoice with a payment from a customer.